lackhoa/khoa-math/doc.md

-# About `kset.py`:
+# File `kset.py`:
 This file contains the structure for atoms' values attribute.

 ## KSet
-This is the stuff that atoms' values are made of. ksets are ultimately iterable, but contains more stuff like length (optional), and some special elements like KElem.UNKNOWN.
+This is the stuff that atoms' values are made of. ksets are usually (and preferably) iterables, but contains more auxiliary stuff.

-KElem.UNKNOWN is an enum element representing unknown values.
+There are three levels of clarity information a kset can have, expressed in `content`:
+1. explicit: `content` is an iterable,
+2. known: `content` is not an iterable, but a predicate to test membership, and finally
+3. unknown: `content` equals to KSet.UNKNOWN.

+`user_len` is a user-defined integer on the object, mainly used for heuristic problem solving, not to reflect the actual length of its content.

-Technically, there is no such thing as unknown values.
+More on `KConst.UNKNOWN`: Technically speaking, there is no such thing as "unknown values".
 However, there are cases when there is no incentive to iterate through all the possible values, since it is so huge.
-Also, In a few cases, there might be no way to enumerate the values (e.g. real numbers).
+Also, In a few cases (e.g. real numbers), there might be no way to enumerate all the values.

-An empty iterable stands for a surely "impossibile" value, meaning that there is a logical inconsistency.
+A KSet whose content has no element (whose boolean value is False) stands for a surely "impossibile" value, meaning that there is a logical inconsistency.

+### Methods:
+#### `__len__(self)`
+If `user_len` is present, returns that.
+Otherwise returns the content's built-in length if it's supported.
+If neither are present, raise LengthNotSupportedError.

+#### `unify(s1, s2)`
+Binary operation unify the content of two ksets.
+With the slogan:
+"You can never learn less, you can only learn more".
+The function tries to gather as much knowledge as it can.

+The result can be any of the 3 possible clarity levels, explicit results are favored.

+I cannot decide what to do with the resulting len() at the moment, let us see.

-# About `khoa_math.py`:
+# File `khoa_math.py`:
 This file contains the basic constructs of mathematics.

 All "Math Objects" stored as tree.
 Atoms are leaves, and molecules are branches.

-## Math Objects (abbr. `MathObj`) (Inherits `NodeMixin`)
+## Class `MathObj` (Inherits `NodeMixin`)
-The abstract base class for atoms and molecules
+Stands for Math Objects, the abstract base class for atoms and molecules

 A math object consists of: a role.
 Roles are means of indexing and traversing through the trees.